epccs/Document/DvlpNotes/AVRCrossCompiler.md

     ~/bin/mkeys localhost
     # that should have setup the keys so try to log in
     ssh localhost
+    # notice a password was not needed
+    exit
-    # if that works one of the putty tools can convert the private key for use with putty on Windows.
+    # if that worked then use one of the putty tools to convert the private key for use on Windows.
-    # mkeys can place the public keys on other Linux machines, raspberrypi is a Pi Zero
+    # mkeys can also place the public keys on other Linux machines, raspberrypi is a Pi Zero
     # and zeroconf seems to work (try with a ping first).
     ~/bin/mkeys raspberrypi.local
     ssh raspberrypi.local
 ```

-Samba
+## Samba

 [https://help.ubuntu.com/community/Samba](https://help.ubuntu.com/community/Samba)